 Safety Equipment can also make bicyclists and pedestrians more visible to vehicular traffic.

-- Joggers and walkers in the roadway are encouraged to have a light, both day and night, for higher visibility.
+- Joggers and walkers in the roadway (when a sidewalk is not available) are encouraged to have a light, both day and night, for higher visibility.

 - Look left-right-left before crossing a street.